linhx25/Quant_Marketing_Reading/most_recent.md

 - Assessing Consumer Demand with Noisy Neural Measurements

 ### 20230314_creativity
+- What can quantitative measures of semantic distance tell us about creativity
 - Toubia, Berger and Eliashberg 2021
 - Toubia 2021
+- The Cambridge Handbook of the Neuroscience of Creativity-Cambridge University Press (2018)
+- Semantic Distance- An Automated Measure of Creativity That Is Novel and Appropriate
 - Idea Generation Creativity and Prototypicality
 - Extracting Features of Entertainment Products Guided LDA
+- Can AI Help in Ideation- A Theory-Based Model for Idea Screening in Crowdsourcing Contests
+- Automating creativity assessment with SemDis - An open platform for computing semantic distance
+- Assessing Associative Distance Among Ideas Elicited by Tests of Divergent Thinking